 The first step on your journey to the dark side is choosing the perfect black.
 Not all blacks are created equal; pure black can appear somewhat harsh and lifeless in a space – the most liveable ones are nuanced, such as brown-based black or charcoal, which will add a sense of depth to a room.

-A Moody Noir colour scheme adds a contemporary edge to the kitchens at Carlisle Homes Springwood Woodlea.
+A Moody Noir colour scheme adds a contemporary edge to the kitchen in our Springwood home at Carlisle Homes' Woodlea Display Centre.

-Black can throw a lot of different colours, so before you commit, look at samples in your home at different times of day and under both natural and artificial light.
+Colours can vary, so before you commit, look at samples in your home at different times of day and under both natural and artificial light.
 Also view them beside the other finishes and colours in a room to make sure they harmonise.

 Opt for a monochromatic palette